KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 // Do checks on receivedClaim.
 // If everything checks out the attester issues an attestation. const {
   // The attestation should be sent over to the claimer. attestation,
   // The witness should be stored for later revocation. witness
 } = await attester.issueAttestation({
   attestationSession,
   attestationRequest,
-    // The update is used to generate a non-revocation witness. accumulator,
+  // The update is used to generate a non-revocation witness. accumulator
 })
-console.log("Witness: ", witness.valueOf())
+console.log('Witness: ', witness.valueOf())

 // After the claimer has received their attestation, they can build their credential. const credential = await claimer.buildCredential({
   claimerSession,
-    attestation,
+  attestation
 })
-console.log("Credential: ", credential.valueOf())
+console.log('Credential: ', credential.valueOf())
 ```

-Upon completion of an attestation session, the attester receives a witness which can be used to revoke the attestation and the claimer receives a credential with which they can generate presentations for an arbitrary amount of verifiers.
+Upon completion of an attestation session, the attester receives a _witness_ which can be used to revoke the attestation and the claimer receives a credential with which they can generate presentations for an arbitrary amount of verifiers.
+Note that an attester should store each witness and keep track of the matching claim.